 I found these red woven placemats at Bed, Bath & Beyond for $1.99 so I bought 8 new ones.
 Red and white plaid ribbon ties up napkins.

-Living Room Mantle
+Race Horse Living Room Mantel

 I also made a “Derby Day” banner.
 It was so cute I used it again last year.
 I covered the wooden board with green moss to look like grass.

 Breakfast Room Kentucky Derby Tablescape

-Since we now have a new round table (40~inches) in the breakfast room, we put a portable 48~inch round tabletop made by Samsonite that I’ve had for years (it folds in half for storage) on top.
+Since we have a round table (40 inches) in the breakfast room, we put a portable 48-inch round tabletop made by Samsonite that I’ve had for years (it folds in half for storage) on top.
 This way we can sit 6 people.

 Another silver wine bottle container is filled with more red roses (can’t have enough) for the centerpiece.
 More horse “confetti” and printables fill the table as well as more Derby glasses.

 We will use our large kitchen island for the appetizers before the race and as the buffet area after the race.
 Then I’ll bring out the desserts.

 If you would like more Kentucky Derby Party Ideas, I have a bunch for you to share and PIN.